 As you’d expect wine shops are everywhere in Paris.

 As we began our walk away from Rue Cler we came across this little gem – Aux Merveilleux de Fred.

-Not sure what it was selling but crossed the road impressed by its chandelier.
+We were not sure what it was selling, but crossed the road impressed by its chandelier.

 Turns out they make exquisite meringues and little else.
 They had vanilla, coffee and chocolate left.